-Selous in southern Tanzania is one of the largest wilderness reserves in the world - at 54 600 km² it is three times the size of the famous Kruger National Park, four times bigger than the Serengeti, and bigger than Switzerland!
+Selous in southern Tanzania is one of the largest wilderness reserves in the world - at 54 600 km², it is three times the size of the famous Kruger National Park, four times bigger than the Serengeti, and larger than Switzerland!
 The Selous Ecosystem stretches even further encompassing other natural areas, including Mikumi National Park to the north.

 This incredibly vast landscape is divided into two sections by the Rufiji River, which flows into the Indian Ocean.
 The northern section makes up 10% of the park and is the area open to tourism and photographic safaris.
 The remaining 90% in the south is not open to tourism and is exclusively trophy hunting territory.
 Selous is a UNESCO World Heritage Site thanks to the diversity of plant and animal life and vast areas of arguably the most untouched virgin wilderness in Africa.

 Selous Reserve boasts some of the highest populations of animals on the continent, but due to its sheer size, the density is low.
 There is an abundance of elephants, black rhinos, hippos, Masai lions, African wild dogs (about half of Africa's remaining population), cheetahs, Cape buffalo, Masai giraffes and crocodiles, to name only a few.
 The vegetation consists of typical savanna grasslands, wetlands and woodlands, providing diverse habitats.